 If more than one malfunction is present that causes more than one DTC to be set, only the code with the highest priority will contain Freeze Frame data.
-The code designated "01" on the Tool display is referred to as the PRIORITY code, and Freeze Frame data always refers to this code.
+The code designated "01" on the CanOBD2&1 Scan Tool's display is referred to as the PRIORITY code, and Freeze Frame data always refers to this code.
 The priority code is also the one that has commanded the MIL on.